mmclhugo1/wandisco-documentation/docs/quickstarts/installation/hdp_sandbox_lhv_client-adlsg2_lan.md

    * Language: **SQL**
    * Cluster: (Choose the cluster used in this demo)

 2. You should now see a blank notebook.

-   a.
-Inside the 'Cmd 1' box, add the query:
+Inside the **Cmd 1** box, add the query:

    `SELECT * FROM databricks_demo.customer_addresses_dim_hive;`

-   b.
-Click 'Run Cell'.
+   Click **Run Cell**.

 3. Wait for the query to return, then select the drop-down graph type and choose **Map**.

-4. Under the Plot Options > remove all Keys > click and drag 'state_code' from the 'All fields' box into the 'Keys' box.
+4. Under the Plot Options, select to remove all Keys.

+5. Click and drag **state_code** from the **All fields** box into the **Keys** box.
+Click **Apply** afterwards.
-5. Click Apply.

-6. You should now see a plot of USA with color shading - dependent on the population density.
+   You should now see a plot of USA with color shading - dependent on the population density.

-7. If desired, you can repeat this process except using the Texas state code instead of California.
+6. If desired, you can repeat this process except using the Texas state code instead of California.

-   a.
    Back in the Hive beeline session on the **fusion_sandbox-hdp_1** container, run the following command:

    `INSERT INTO databricks_demo.customer_addresses_dim_hive SELECT * FROM retail_demo.customer_addresses_dim_hive WHERE state_code = 'TX';`

-   b.
    Repeat from step 3 to observe the results for Texas.

-You have now completed this demo.
+_You have now completed this demo._

 ## Troubleshooting